guettomusick/giving-assistant-assignment/README.md

 ### Run on test environment (Test Data)

-This will start a clena project and boostrap the DB with test data
+This will start a clean project and boostrap the DB with test data

 ```
 cd giving-assistant-assignment
 docker-compose up
-docker exec giving-assistant-assignment_mongo-cms_1
+./mongodump.sh
 ```

 ### Usage